 The CIC Health and Safety Committee provides a forum for health and safety representatives of CIC member institutions and to meet, shape policy, discuss initiatives and develop responses on behalf of CIC and built environment professions.
-The Committee is chaired by Gary Mees (CIAT) with Tony Putsman (ICE) as a Vice-Chair.
+The Committee is chaired by Gary Mees (CIAT) with Paul Bussey (RIBA) as a Vice-Chair.

 - To promote the consideration of health and safety in every sector of the built environment at all stages of projects: planning, design, construction, management, maintenance and demolition.